 Sang Moo Lee

-Mathematics & computer science educator and mathematics education researcher specializing in critical thinking in mathematics classrooms, inquiry-based learning, equity-oriented pedagogy, assessment design, and technology-enhanced instruction.
+Mathematics educator, teacher educator, and mathematics education researcher specializing in critical thinking in mathematics classrooms, mathematics pedagogy, inquiry-based learning, assessment design, equity-oriented instruction, and teacher education.

-Over 10 years of teaching experience across Grades 7–12 mathematics and computer science, plus post-secondary instructional experience in blended and online learning environments.
-Recognized for innovative STEM pedagogy (Prime Minister’s STEM Teaching Certificate of Achievement; Rosenthal Prize Finalist).
+Over 10 years of teaching experience across Grades 7–12 mathematics and computer science, teacher education experience with OISE teacher candidates, and post-secondary instructional experience in blended and online learning environments.
+Recognized for innovative STEM pedagogy, practitioner scholarship, and emerging mathematics education research.

 Teaching